 The variation in pressures stimulates the discs internally which is critical for geeing up their metabolic rate and the repair processes.
 The alternating pressures also help move fluid around inside the discs.
 Most importantly of all, they help squidge stale fluids out and suck fresh ones in to the lumbar discs.
 And this is vital for boosting their nutrition and day-to-day maintenance.

-Learn more about spinal decompression exercises in my video here.
+Learn more about spinal decompression exercises in my video packages here.

 Return to Back Pain Exercises